mbarciairiarte/mbarciairiarte/README.md

 ### Full-stack Developer

-I'm a management engineer, passionated about coding.
+💎I'm a management engineer, passionated about coding.
 My background gives me a broad perspective to address technological challenges and understand business needs.

-Everything starts with a Java FullStack bootcamp, my focus is on continuous learning and professional growth.
+🌱 Everything starts with a Java FullStack bootcamp, my focus is on continuous learning and professional growth.
 In addition, I have experience in digital marketing, which allows me to understand how to leverage technology to drive effective strategies.

 🔭 I'm currently working as technical support in the IT area, for the company Totalpack and also, I'm immersed in a backend course with Node.js and MongoDB, further expanding my skill set.
 I'm looking for opportunities as a trainee developer to collaborate on exciting projects and keep evolving

-# Tecnologías
+# Stack
 [![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white&labelColor=101010)]()
 [![MySQL](https://img.shields.io/badge/MySQL-4479A1?style=for-the-badge&logo=mysql&logoColor=white&labelColor=101010)]()